 Another tool we decided to include is the Quantcast Measure.
 So, what exactly does this option analyse and tell you?
 Quantcast measures visitors’ site usage and gives valuable data on each visitor’s click.
 You can call it a tag-based analytics tool that has found a hole to fill that Google or Facebook Analytics may not fulfil.

-This tool will make you happy as a seller because it gives you a chance to get to know the website visitor individually.
-This information makes it possible to create custom messages, content, ideas, and images that will most likely attract an individual visitor.
+This tool will make you happy as a seller because it gives you a chance to get to know each website visitor individually.
+This information makes it possible to create custom messages, content, ideas, and images that will most likely attract each visitor.

-Practically speaking, you get insights into the visitors to your website and the differences between them and the general population.
+Practically speaking, you get insights into your website visitors and the differences between them and the general population.

 4. HotJar

 Are you curious about how your website visitors view the website?
 How do they interact on the pages?
-Understanding the details of which parts the users find interesting enough to click on will be helpful for your future strategies.
-And, HotJar is one analytics tool that can do it the best.
+Understanding the details of which parts the users find interesting enough to click on will be helpful for your future strategies and improve your checkout flow.
+HotJar is one analytics tool that can do it the best.

 HotJar takes user movement to the next level.
-Since it is a heat-mapping tool, it can provide accurate information on cursor movement, clicks, and scrolling depth.
-Cursor movement will tell you which areas the cursor hovers over and parts the user altogether skips.
+As a heat-mapping tool, it can provide accurate information while aiming to decrease cursor movement, clicks, and scrolling depth loading time.
+Cursor movement will tell you which areas the cursor hovers over and which parts the user skips altogether.

 As you can imagine, heat mapping the clicks lets you view the buttons or sections that are most popular with visitors.
 Scroll depth shows how often the person scrolls before clicking on something or leaving the page.

-Depending on your plan, HotJar compiles the sum of 1,000 to 10,000 page views and presents it to you for evaluation.
+Depending on your plan, HotJar compiles the sum of 1,000 to 10,000 page views and presents it in real time for evaluation.
 But that’s not all you get from HotJar.
-It also has a feature of recording individual user sessions to get real-time visitor behaviour data.
+It also has a feature that records individual user sessions to get real-time visitor behaviour data.

-Additionally, if you are interested in some specific piece of information, filter the relevant ones for you.
-For example, it might be vital to understand the country, device, page views, time spent on each visit, etc. Hot Jar can give you individual and average data of the same.
+Additionally, if you are interested in a specific piece of information, filter the relevant ones for you.
+For example, it might be vital to understand the country, device, page views, time spent on each visit, etc. Hot Jar can give you individual and average data on these.

 Simple eCommerce Conversion Rate Optimisations.